nicoleslaw/strategicwriting/_notes/week-4.md

 #### How do you package this work in a way that the team will actually use it?

 Goes back to paving your runway… sometimes you have to constantly advocate for this type of work.
 “This is what our customer really needs.”
 Easy to get hunkered in our individual life and environments… momentum and gravity contributes to how this is important work to be done.
-There’s a great online seminar by IDEO called “Internal Storytelling” → how do you really get people to buy in?
+There’s a great online seminar by IDEO called “Internal Storytelling” (maybe [this one?](http://www.ideou.com/products/storytelling-for-influence)) → how do you really get people to buy in?
 It’s your job to make sure design has a seat at the table because it really has an effect on the bottom line

 #### Are you constantly testing language as you go?